Usability Tests in a Nutshell, Part 2: Recruiting Users

 The first thing I tell people who contact me is that usability testing is not a complicated process.
 It’s a technique that anyone can learn with training and lots of practice.
 In this series of articles, I’ll share the essential steps when conducting your first usability tests.
 In part 1 of the series, I shared the steps for planning your usability tests.
 In this article, I’ll discuss best practices for recruiting your users.

 When considering your first usability tests, you’ll want to find people who are representative of your target audience.
 You have a couple of options for doing this.
 With in-house recruitment, you can assign someone internally to find your users.
 Or, you can outsource to a reputable recruitment agency.
 We use both approaches at Perfetti Media and they’ve worked well for us.
-Usability Works and AlphaBuzz are two of the organizations we recommend for their recruitment services.

 When thinking about who to recruit for usability tests, many teams start by focusing on demographics, such as age, gender, or ethnicity.
 Unfortunately, in most cases, recruiting for demographics will be one of the least effective ways to find the most appropriate users for your tests.